 Types of concrete block or concrete masonry units:

-These blocks are manufactured using light-weight aggregates with a fixed design load that depend on on the nature of the member.
+These blocks are manufactured using lightweight aggregates with a fixed design load that depends on the nature of the member.

 Typically, concrete blocks include voids of ¼ its gross area and the strong space should not be lower than half of its space to attain its maximum allowable load capacity.

 The voids are often filled with mortar of light-weight aggregate materials.